simphotonics/directed_graph/README.md

 * the shortest path between vertices,
 * the path with the lowest/highest weight (for weighted directed graphs),
 * all paths connecting two vertices,
-* the shortest paths from a vertice to all connected vertices,
+* the shortest paths from a vertex to all connected vertices,
 * cycles,
 * a topological ordering of the graph vertices.